This easy chicken lo mein instant pot recipe is a one pot meal and a favorite Chinese dish!

 It’s a great alternative to take-out with Chicken Lo Mein With slurp-worthy noodles, chunks of tender chicken, bright carrots and snap peas.

-You’ll have this pressure cooker Chinese Chicken Lo Mein on the table in about 30 minutes.
+This pressure cooker Chinese Chicken Lo Mein will be on the table in about 30 minutes.

 For this recipe, I used the Instant Pot Duo 60 7-in-1 Multipot.